 - Smart watches:

 Most people are comfortable using smart watches, which makes them a readily accessible technology in the warehouse.
-With a smart watch on, workers have an easy way to communicate in a noisy environment, can get instant updates, are able to recieve notifications, and have the ability to easily locate products and one and other.
+With a smart watch on, workers have an easy way to communicate in a noisy environment, can get instant updates, are able to receive notifications, and have the ability to easily locate products.

 Are wearables worth the cost?